-Displays various information about the format of the slide image including video format and frame size for the selected slide.
+Displays various information about the format of the slide image, including video format and frame size for the selected slide.

-A To view/edit the slide properties:
+To view/edit the slide properties:

 - 1. Select the desired slide image from the slide track list. - 2.
-Click Properties on the Media Maker toolbar.
+Click Properties on the NTI Media Maker 9 toolbar.
 You can view the properties or make any desired changes from this dialog. - 3.
 Click OK to close the Item Properties dialog and make any requested changes.

-- N All Playing Time values must be entered in seconds. - N The properties function is also available from the Track and Quick Command Menus.
+→ All Playing Time values must be entered in seconds.

-Making a Cinematic Slideshow (TM)
+Making a Cinematic Slideshow